(sliced Poblano chillies with cream and cheese)

 This dish is very popular in Mexico.
 Usually served as a filling on corn or wheat tortillas or as a side dish.
 The name ‘Rajas’ literally means strips, as the chillies are cut into long strips of about 1 cm wide and then mixed with cream and cheese.
 It also makes a great meatless meal!

 1 Large Onion.
 Sliced into half moon strips.

-1 Can Whole Green Chilles.
-Drained, rinsed under cold water and slice into strips.
+1 Can Whole Poblano Chillies.
+Drained, de-seeded, rinsed under cold water and sliced into strips.

 1 Cup Canned Whole Corn Kernels.
 Drained.

 250ml Sour Cream.
 Room temperature to avoid curdling

 A Pinch of Salt

 * If you are looking for extra heat, add a few Sliced Jalapeño Chillies

 1. In a deep skillet, melt the butter on a medium-low heat.

 2. Add the onion and cook until it starts to change color and caramelize.
 It should be slightly transparent and a little brown.